alanagoyal/docbase/README.md

 # Docbase

-Docbase is an all-in-one platform to create investment documents, share them securely, and communicate with your contacts.
-I built it for myself to replace multiple tools I use everyday as a founder and investor.
+Docbase is an all-in-one Docsend alternative.

 ## Getting Started
 ### Clone the repository